 We believed a man could fly with Christopher Reeve’s stunning Superman.

-Ridly Scott’s Alien had shocked audiences but it was his next film, the atmospheric, low key, film noir, Bladerunner, that I went to see on that fateful afternoon.
+Ridly Scott’s Alien had shocked audiences but it was his next film, the atmospheric, low key, film noir, Bladerunner, that I went to see on that fateful damp, frigid afternoon.

-I left a cold, wet and dismal December day outside the cinema entrance and when I emerged a couple of hours later, the day hadn’t changed, but I had.
+I left a dismal December day outside the cinema entrance and when I emerged a couple of hours later, the day hadn’t changed, but I had.

 I guess people would say I experienced an epiphany.
 The stark dystopian beauty of Bladerunner had invaded the very core of my being, taking up residence in my head like a squatter and resolutely refusing to leave.